skylarkprojects/M5Stack/wifi/readme.md

+# Dependencies

+This package is dependent on webrepl being enabled (tutorial on this to come!)

-##### Don't forget to jump onto your wifi router and reserve the local IP so the address doesn't change every time you want to access it ;-)
+##### Once you're connected, dn't forget to jump onto your wifi router and reserve the local IP so the address doesn't change every time you want to access it ;-)